NefelibataJay/NefelibataJay/README.md

 # :wave: Hi here!
-I'm Zhou ！
+I'm Zhou Jie！

 I am a graduate student at Kunming University of Science and Technology in Yunnan Province, China, majoring in computer science and psychology.
 My main research area is utilizing deep learning-based speech recognition technology.